RaniCodes/reproducible-bulk-rnaseq-prostate-cancer-hypoxia-pipeline/README.md

 #### 7.2 MA-plot

 The MA-plot shows log2 fold change (normoxia vs hypoxia) on the y-axis versus mean normalized counts on the x-axis, with many genes significantly differentially expressed across expression levels.

+- In this plot, genes highlighted in blue are those with an adjusted p‑value (padj) < 0.05 in the DESeq2 results, so they represent statistically significant hypoxia‑associated changes.​
+- Most of these significant genes appear at moderate to high mean normalized counts, where DESeq2 has greater statistical power, while very lowly expressed genes are shrunk toward a log2 fold change of 0.

 ![DESeq2 MA-plot](qc/MAplot_normoxia_vs_hypoxia.png)